gyorilab/indra_gpt/README.md

 ## Overview

 This repository contains code for interacting with Chat GPT's chat API.
-The code is divided into several files:

-- `api.py`: Contains the function `run_openai_chat` which sends a prompt to the Chat GPT chat API and returns the response.
-It takes optional arguments to customize some of the settings of the API call.
+The project has some key scripts that can be run on the command line.

+- `indra_gpt/scripts/run_statement_json_extraction.py`: Extracts sparse statement
+  json objects given evidence text.

-- `check_correctnes.py`: Contains functions to check for statement correctness, including checking for type of error in incorrect statements.
+- `indra_gpt/scripts/cli.py`: A CLI to check for English statement correctness, including checking for type of error in incorrect English statements.

-- `cli.py` A CLI for `check_correctness.py`.
-- `constants.py` Contains constants used in `run_statement_json_extraction.py`.
-- `reach_extraction.py` Contains functions for extracting English statements given evidence text from a correct statement.
+- `indra_gpt/scripts/reach_extraction.py`: Extracts implied English statements given evidence text.
-- `run_statement_json_extraction.py` Contains functions for extracting sparse statement json objects given evidence text from a correct statement.
-- `utils.py` Contains utility functions used in `run_statement_json_extraction.py`.

 ## Installation
 Clone this repository and install the requirements with: